Statement about Publication Ethics and Malpractice statement of the journal "Resources and Technology"

 Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
 Reviewers should not consider evaluating manuscripts in which they have conflicts of interest resulting from competitive, collaborative, or other relationships or connections with any of the authors.

-Responsibilities of Author
+Responsibilities of Author / Ethical guidelines for authors

 Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
-The corresponding author should ensure that all co-authors have seen and approved the final version of the paper and have agreed to its submission for publication.
-All co-authors must be clearly indicated at the time of manuscript submission.
+The corresponding author should ensure that all co-authors have seen and approved the final version of the manuscript and have agreed to its submission for publication.
+All co-authors must be clearly indicated at the time of the manuscript submission.

 All sources of financial support for the project should be disclosed.